limonyellow/confident/docs/source/deployment_config.rst

 Deployment config in Confident is basically a dictionary of configurations values.
 Only one configuration will be loaded in execution time depends on a given `deployment_name`.
-Deployment configurations can be either python dict or a file (json\yaml).
+Deployment configurations can be either python dict or a file (json or yaml).

 .. code-block:: python
     :linenos: